Corvusoft/restq/documentation/DESIGN.md

 ### Response

-Represents a HTTP response with additional helper methods for minipulating data, and code readability.
+Represents a HTTP response with additional helper methods for minipulating data, and improving code readability.

 ```
  +------------------------------------+